- Organic Bound

 It's easy to customize this salad to please your kids' tastes.
 We've suggested a selection of vegetables based on color and texture, but don't hesitate to use your favorites — celery, cucumber, broccoli, zucchini and edamame make terrific additions!
 (Leftovers work great, too.)

-You'll find Sriracha sauce in the Asian section of most well-stocked supermarkets, in a friendly squeeze bottle with a rooster on the label.
+You'll find sriracha sauce in the Asian section of most well-stocked supermarkets.
 While it's pretty spicy on its own, in recipes like this it adds a zesty (but not overwhelming) note that brightens up all the flavors in the salad.
 Delicious!

 |PEANUT DRESSING: (makes about 3 cups)|